Orange-OpenSource/metamorphosed/README.md

 ![AMR file comparison ](doc/comparison.png)

-It is possible to search in the text, PENAMN and comments as in the edit mode.
+It is possible to search in the text, PENMAN and comments as in the edit mode.
 However, editing is not possible.

 To compare several files (for instance the annotations of multiple annotators), specify one of the files using the `-f <amr file 1>` option, and all other with  `--compare <amr file 2> <amr file 3> <amr file 4>`.
 _metAMoRphosED_ switches automatically in multifile mode.
 In order to see the difference (ans Smatch) between two files for the displayed sentence choose the two files to compare with the `comparisons`-selection bar